luciangreen/luciancicd/README.md

 * Important: So far, Lucian CI/CD might not save comments entered without code.
 To revert to a previous version just run, run `move_to_repository_or_back.` and `set_up_luciancicd.` to save the files.
 I.e. to keep comments when only comments are added, run `set_up_luciancicd.` instead of `luciancicd.`.

+* Note: A notification such as `"Cannot find "../private2/luciancicd-testing/luciancicd-cicd-tests/tests_a.txt"` means a repository is connected with a changed file through dependencies but isn't installed.

 # Authors

 Lucian Green - Initial programmer - <a href="https://www.lucianacademy.com/">Lucian Academy</a>